 Welcome to YESTERDAY!
 (Oh, how many of us wish it really was yesterday!)
-The purpose of this blog is to provide extracts from my book, Yesterday : A Baby Boomer’s Rite of Passage, along with personal photos of my trip in 1969/70, and also to include recollections of members of the Chandris Lines facebook page.
+My purpose in creating this blog is to provide extracts from my book, Yesterday : A Baby Boomer’s Rite of Passage, a few extras that didn’t make it into the book, and personal photos of my trip in 1969/70.
+Here and there, I have also included recollections of port visits by members of the Chandris Lines facebook page.

-I’d also like to draw your attention to a number of external links that may also interest you.
+I’d also like to recommend a number of external links that may also interest you.

-If you travelled on a Chandris ship (Australis, Ellenis, Britanis, Patris) you are very welcome to join us at the Chandris Lines facebook page, where over 3,000 happy members (passengers and crew) gather to share stories and photos of their voyage, and occasionally arrange reunions. https://www.facebook.com/groups/ssaustralisphotosnstories/
+If you travelled on a Chandris ship (Australis, Ellenis, Britanis, Patris) you are very welcome to join us at the Chandris Lines facebook page, where almost 4,000 happy members (passengers and crew) gather to share stories and photos of their voyage, and occasionally arrange reunions. https://www.facebook.com/groups/ssaustralisphotosnstories/

 Introducing CLARK NORTON, an award winning travel writer fromthe US, specializing in baby boomer travel.
 Clark has written numerous books and magazine articles.
 Whether you’re planning another trip soon, or simply enjoy armchair travel, I highly recommend his wonderful blogsite.
 His articles are informative, easy to read, and often laugh-out-loud humorous.
 I’m also proud to say that Clark has included a 2- part blog about my book, Yesterday. https://www.clarknorton.com/